xolarvill/KWL/README.md

 ## Graduation Thesis Code Snippets

 This project implements an economic model simulation using Python.
 The model is designed to analyze and simulate economic behaviors based on various parameters and data inputs.
+The weather data collection is performed by using my other repository: [Hisotry Weather Data Collection](github.com/xolarvill/history_weather_data_collection).

 ## Project Structure